 By year 25, indexation will have you paying €307 a month!

 And, lest we forget, the sales guys are getting up to 20 per cent extra commission.
-Of course, they’re gonna push it — more mon for them.
+Of course, they’re gonna push it — more mon, more fun for those lads.

 That’s why the Life Insurance industry loves indexation